neefmadeit/CSN150-Cybersecurity-Projects/ESP32CAM-Picture-to-Telegram-Assignment.md

 2. Open the Arduino IDE Software
 3. Download the telegram app on my phone and created a bot
 4. Made note of the bot token
-5. Installed the Universal Telegram Bot Library in Arduino
+5. Installed the Universal Telegram Bot Library and ArduinoJson Library in Arduino
 6. Copied the code and pasted it in Arduino
 7. Inserted my network credentials, chat ID, and Telegram Bot token
 8. Uploaded the code to the ESP32-CAM